jetli/awesome-yew/README.md

 - [muicss-yew](https://github.com/AlephAlpha/muicss-yew) - MUI-CSS Components for Yew framework.
 - [Kirk](https://github.com/stkevintan/Kirk) - Just A Rust Wasm Blog.
 - [rust-async-wasm-demo](https://github.com/extraymond/rust-async-wasm-demo) - Toy project to learn rust and async that can be deoplyed to the web.
+- [styled-yew](https://github.com/IcyDefiance/styled-yew) - CSS in Rust, similar to styled-components, but for Yew.

 ## Templates